dapr/js-sdk/daprdocs/content/en/js-sdk-docs/js-actors/_index.md

 - [Latest LTS version of Node or greater](https://nodejs.org/en/) d
 - [JavaScript NPM package installed](https://www.npmjs.com/package/dapr-client)

-## Code Scenario
+## Scenario
-The below code examples loosely describe the scenario of a Parking Garage Spot Monitoring System, which can be explained in detail by Mark Russinovich in [this video](https://www.youtube.com/watch?v=eJCu6a-x9uo&t=3785).
-The parking garage consists of hundreds of parking spots, where each parking spot includes a sensor that provides updates to a centralized monitoring system.
+The below code examples loosely describe the scenario of a Parking Garage Spot Monitoring System, which can be seen in this [video by Mark Russinovich](https://www.youtube.com/watch?v=eJCu6a-x9uo&t=3785).

+A parking garage consists of hundreds of parking spots, where each parking spot includes a sensor that provides updates to a centralized monitoring system.
 The parking space sensors (our actors) detect if a parking space is occupied, or available.

-To run this example, source code can be found [here](https://github.com/XavierGeerinck/js-sdk/tree/23e1f0ee2bd4c60a4906e38427547c4b3840f89e/examples/http/actor-parking-sensor).
+To jump in and run this example for yourself, the source code can be found in the [JavaScript SDK examples directory](https://github.com/dapr/js-sdk/tree/master/examples/http/actor-parking-sensor).

 ## Actor Interface
 The actor interface defines the contract that is shared between the actor implementation and the clients calling the actor.
 In the example below, we have created an interace for a parking garage sensor.
-Each sensor has 2 methods: carEnter and carLeave, which defines the state of the sensor:
+Each sensor has 2 methods: carEnter and carLeave, which defines the state of the parking space:

 ```javascript
 export default interface ParkingSensorInterface {